 Heart Clearing

+After the heart has been cannulated by proximal aorta, washed in Tyrode solution and fixed in 4 percent paraformaldehyde in 0.01 molar PBS, it is ready to start the clearing protocol.
 Begin by washing the heart 3 times in 0.01 molar PBS at 4 degrees Celsius for 15 minutes.
 After this step, the heart can be stored in PBS and 0.01 percent sodium azide at 4 degrees Celsius for several months [1].
-Incubate the heart in 30 milliliters of Hydrogel solution shaking at 15 rpm for 3 days at 4 degrees Celsius [2].
+Incubate the heart in 30 milliliters of Hydrogel solution in shaking at 15 rpm for 3 days at 4 degrees Celsius [2].

 WIDE: Establishing shot of the talent washing the heart.